Ninja-Squad/ninja-squad.github.com/_posts/2015-11-17-typescript-part-2.md

 Note that the TypeScript implementation goes slightly further than the proposed standard.

 In Angular 2, we will use the decorators provided by the framework.
-They role is fairly basic: they add some metadata to our classes to say for example "this class is a component", "this is an optional dependency", "this is a custom property", etc...
+Their role is fairly basic: they add some metadata to our classes to say for example "this class is a component", "this is an optional dependency", "this is a custom property", etc...
 It's not required to use them, as you can add the metadata manually (if you want to stick to ES5 for example), but the code will be definitely more elegant using decorators, as provided by TypeScript.